augustt198/bwsi-report/index.md

 **Max**:

 > Unfortunately due to the lack of time in testing our vision, the car was unable to decide to turn to the right during the grand prix.
 This was due to a mistuned threshold of the size of the red blob, causing the car to steer either prematurely or too late to the right.
 However, when the signal was green, the car was able to respond correctly and drive straight through the shortcut.

+**August**:

+> At the end of the day before the grand prix, we were unable to consistently detect the red/green blobs.
+However, when it was our turn
+> to race on the morning of the grand prix, we were pleasantly surprised to find that the detection worked in all three time trials.
+> Presumably our color ranges were calibrated in the morning the day before and became ineffective in the afternoon light.

 # Reflection